A Heart to Learn

 Thursday from 8:00am-12:00pm

-This will be an interactive display of perfusion fixed human hearts courtesy of the Visible Heart® Laboratory and the Department of Surgery.
+This will be an interactive display of perfusion fixed human hearts courtesy of the Visible Heart® Laboratories and the Department of Surgery.
 This is a unique library of human hearts received from organ donors and their families via LifeSource and the University of Minnesota’s Anatomy Bequest Program.

 Perfusion fixation dilates these hearts as if they were filled with blood (diastole).
 Additionally, computer stations will be available to introduce The Atlas of Human Cardiac Anatomy and utilize during the display.

-The Atlas of Human Cardiac Anatomy is an interactive educational site created and maintained by the Visible Heart® Laboratory at the University of Minnesota in collaboration with Medtronic, Inc. This site features images created from the Visible Heart® project, a novel educational tool which allows for viewing functional human cardiac anatomy from within.
+The Atlas of Human Cardiac Anatomy is an interactive educational site created and maintained by the Visible Heart® Laboratories at the University of Minnesota in collaboration with Medtronic, Inc. This site features images created from the Visible Heart® project, a novel educational tool which allows for viewing functional human cardiac anatomy from within.

 We have created a library of short Video clips to allow you to visualize the beating human heart, all the valve actions, the contractions of atria and ventricles, and the architecture of the heart as it beats.
 The video clips include those from 14 human hearts that we have reanimated to date, as well as still images from additional human hearts that were perfusion fixed; that is, they were preserved so to maintain their shape at the end stages of filling.